Award Winning ExpertiseTES FE Award for Outstanding Innovation in Teaching & Learning 2011 (FEED Initiative)

 Inspired by FEED Model: ‘Sharing Innovative Approaches and Overcoming Barriers in 16-19…’ Nfer/DfE, April 2015

-Combating inequality through creative and cultural education
+Supporting wellbeing and combating inequality through creative and cultural education

 We empower young people to smash through glass ceilings.
 Talent is everywhere, but opportunity is not.
 We help young people to dream big encouraging the youth of today to become the change makers of tomorrow.